avinashvaidya09/multi_agent_system_demo/README.md

 AICORE_RESOURCE_GROUP: default
 AICORE_BASE_URL: <AICORE_BASE_URL>
 ```
 - If you are using OPENAI API you have to update the LLM configuration accordingly.
-I have kept the key attribute herem but as I am using custom model, I am not using it.
+I have kept the key attribute here but as I am using custom model, I am not using it.
 - If you are using AICORE client as custom model, you have to update the AICORE properties required by generative AI hub sdk.

 #### 3. Install Poetry & Dependencies